Universal-Connect-Project/universal-connect-widget/application/README.md

   5. Open `http://localhost:8088/loader.html?env=http://localhost:8080` in a web browser.

 *Please use `.env` to provide the api secrets using the keys in `config.js` as the variable names.*
-DO NOT put any credentials in any of the js files. this way it will get accidentially committed and leaked to public USE `.env` FILE
+DO NOT put any credentials in any of the js files.
+If you do so, it could accidentally get committed and leaked to public.
+USE `.env` FILE

 *A hosted example can be found [here](https://ucp-demo.sophtron-prod.com/loader.html?env=https://ucp-widget.sophtron-prod.com).*